 If there’s anything to take away from The 1975, it is that unpredictability, creativity, and individuality comes from collaborating.
 Whether that is with other people or with different sounds, to live in a world with no originality means that we must think outside of the box.

 The disconnect and confusion that I had with the album the first time around is exactly what makes their music and style so brilliant.
-In fact, they have more than a handful of tracks that are just instrumentals.
-Additionally, they are a band that is inspired by a range of artists from all genres such as Otis Redding, David Bowie, D’Angelo, Destiny’s Child, and Michael Jackson.
+In fact, they have more than a handful ambient, instrumental tracks.
+Additionally, they are a band that is inspired by a range of artists from all genres such as Otis Redding, David Bowie, D’Angelo, Destiny’s Child, Peter Gabriel, and Michael Jackson.
 Personally, their music and they way they genre bend is so powerful that it has inspired me to write.
 That said, I encourage you all to dive into the music of The 1975.
-There is a chance you will find it unappealing.
+There is a chance you will find it confusing.
 However, if you keep in mind that they are genre bending in ways that many bands have never done, then you may realize that they are one of the most innovative bands of the 21st century.